© Denzil Green

 100 g dry powder, unmixed, containers 10 tablespoons and has 11 PointsPlus™ in it.
 Generally, allow 1 ww point a tablespoon when you are adding to stews, etc. Adding pickled horseradish or some mustard to it shouldn’t affect the points.

-1 tbsp bisto instant gravy granules, dry, unmixed = 10g
+1 tablespoon bisto instant gravy granules, dry, unmixed = 10g

 Bisto gravy powder was invented by two men named Roberts and Patterson in 1908.
 They were coworkers at the Cerebos salt plant in England.
 The instant granule form was introduced in 1979.